oracle-livelabs/database/datapump-xtts-migration/09-final-backup-restore/final-backup-restore.md

     ```

     * If you need to make any changes to the Data Pump parameter file, you must edit the import driver script, *impdp.sh*, and make the changes there.
     * The script generates a new parameter file each time you execute it.
-Any changes made to the parameter file is lost.
+Any changes made to the parameter file are lost.

     <details>
     <summary>*click to see the output*</summary>